francheska-guzman/connect-four/readme.md

 ### How-to-use instructions

-1. Decide who plays first.
-The player 1 will be identified with the black token, while the player 2 with the red token.
+1. User is able to read instructions or start the game.
-2. Players will alternate turns after every move.
-Because is a 7 x 6 grid (42 available spaces), the maximum moves per player is 21.
+2. When user click 'Start', the button change to 'Reset'.
-3. On your turn, go to the top of the grid, and click over the token corresponding to the desired column.
+3. The first player move the mouse at the top of the grid, and click over the token corresponding to the desired column.
+Players will alternate turns after every move.
-4. The game automatically stops after one of the player's won, or if it's a tie.
+4. One of the players won if form an horizontal, vertical, or diagonal line of four of one's own tokens.
-5. To play again, click 'Reset' and then press 'Start'.
+5. To play again, user have to click the 'Reset' button and then, 'Start'.

 ### Unsolved problems